bowang-lab/Transformer-GCN-QA/README.md

 from src.models import BERT

 preprocessor = Preprocessor()
-dataset = load_wikihop('../path/to/dataset')
+dataset = load_wikihop('path/to/wiki/or/medhop')
 model = BERT()

-processed_candidates, encoded_mentions, encoded_mentions_split_sizes, candidate_idxs, targets = preprocessor.transform(dataset, model)
+processed_dataset, encoded_mentions, encoded_mentions_split_sizes, targets, targets_split_sizes = preprocessor.transform(dataset, model)
 ```

 The returned tuple contains 5 dictionaries, keyed by dataset partition, with everything we need for graph construction and training.
-See `help(Preprocessor.transform)` for more information about each object
+See `help(Preprocessor.transform)` for more information about each object.

 #### `BuildGraph`